dhanushkorada/Image-Classification-Predicting-Cats-and-Dogs-using-CNN/README.md

 ```bash
 pip install tensorflow keras numpy
 ```
+## Execution

+Follow the notebook for training, building and validating the model

 ## Conclusion
 This CNN image classification project demonstrates the application of deep learning techniques for categorizing images.
 By leveraging CNNs, we can build powerful models capable of accurately classifying complex visual data.